cefsharp/CefSharp/README.md

 * See the [Wiki](https://github.com/cefsharp/CefSharp/wiki) for work-in-progress documentation
 * See the [FAQ](https://github.com/cefsharp/CefSharp/wiki/Frequently-asked-questions) for help with common issues
 * Upgrading from an earlier version of CefSharp?
 See the [ChangeLog](https://github.com/cefsharp/CefSharp/wiki/ChangeLog) for breaking changes and upgrade tips.
-* [CefSharp API](http://cefsharp.github.io/api/55.0.0/) generated from the souce code comments.
+* [CefSharp API](http://cefsharp.github.io/api/55.0.0/) generated from the source code comments.

 ## Contact